KyleBehiels/python_email_challenge/README.md

 ----------------QUICKSTART GUIDE----------------
 1. Open variables.txt

-2. Fill in the information based on your email address and provider:
+2. Fill in the information based on your email address and provider

 	-SMTP_SERVER the host of your email address (gmail --> smtp.gmail.com)